 Immediately after I purchased the Gupta program, in July of 2012, I received an in-depth email with a variety of information for getting started.
 Since I was already very familiar with limbic system retraining, I was able to immediately put these practices to use, along with what I was already doing in my DNR training.

-His focus is quite a bit different than Annie's, and provided me with some insights that I didn't have and complimented what I was already doing.
+His focus is quite a bit different than Annie’s, and provided me with some insights that I didn’t have and complemented what I was already doing.
 In all honesty, I felt that this immediately began to make my retraining more effective and I began to improve even more right away, especially in the area of fatigue.
-I was immediately able to do some physical activities that I haven't been able to do in a couple years.
+I was immediately able to do some physical activities that I haven’t been able to do in a couple of years.

-Packaging, Tolerability and Useability
+Packaging, Tolerability, and Usability

-The Gupta DVDs come in a very nice, sturdy and professional case.
+The Gupta DVDs come in a very nice, sturdy, and professional case.
 They kept the DVDs safe and protected very well, even traveling all the way from the UK to US.
 The book and mind map are of very good quality as well.
 However, the ink and paper used has a significant chemical odor that as many MCS people already have noted, is problematic for many in the MCS population.

 Since I have been doing some retraining already it was not as problematic for me as it is for others, but even still, I had to watch the DVDs and use the book and mind map outside.
 It did produce some symptoms for me, but I was able to use the short version of the Amygdala RetrainingTM technique that I learned in my first email to eliminate most of them.